frankpepermans/dorm/README.md

 Dorm supports :
 - cyclic references (i.e. foo.bar.listOfFoos) via pointers
 - default serializer for JSON data
-- Entities use the [observable] library, an [Entity] extends ObservableBase, and an [Entity] collection is an ObservableList
+- Entities use the [observe] library, an [Entity] extends ObservableBase, and an [Entity] collection is an ObservableList

 Dorm will soon support :
 - lazy loading